Where to Stay in Luxor: Top Hotels for Every Traveler’s Budget

 The East Bank is the heart of tourism in Luxor.
 Here, vibrant markets and modern hotels give way to captivating ancient sites.

-See also Where to Stay in Queenstown: Top Hotels for Every Traveler
+See also Where to Stay in Punta Cana: Top Resorts and Tips for Travelers

-• Nearby Attractions: You're within walking distance of the Luxor Temple, Karnak Temple, and the corniche along the Nile.
+• Nearby Attractions: You're within walking distance of the Luxor Temple, Karnak Temple, and along the Nile.

 • Who It Suits Best: Perfect for first-time visitors and history buffs eager to immerse themselves in Egypt's rich past.
 Couples looking for convenience and nightlife will also find their niche here.